toyokumo/kintone-client/README.md

 ;; => true
 ```

-For more information, See [API documents](https://cljdoc.org/d/toyokumo/kintone-clj/CURRENT), `test/`, and `dev/test.clj`.
+For more information, See [API documents](https://cljdoc.org/d/toyokumo/kintone-client/CURRENT), `test/`, and `dev/test.clj`.

 ## dev/test.clj
 These tests actually interact with a kintone app (not included in CI).
-These are good examples of the usage of kintone-clj.
+These are good examples of the usage of kintone-client.

-### how to run
+### How to run
 - import dev-resources/kintone-clj-test.zip
 - fill dev-resources/config.edn
 ```edn